Table statistics in Synapse SQL pool

-Recommendations and examples for creating and updating query-optimization statistics on tables in Azure SQL Data Warehouse.
+In this article, you'll find recommendations and examples for creating and updating query-optimization statistics on tables in SQL pool.

 Why use statistics

 The more SQL pool knows about your data, the faster it can execute queries against it.
 After loading data into SQL pool, collecting statistics on your data is one of the most important things you can do to optimize your queries.

 The SQL pool query optimizer is a cost-based optimizer.
 It compares the cost of various query plans, and then chooses the plan with the lowest cost.
 In most cases, it chooses the plan that will execute the fastest.

 For example, if the optimizer estimates that the date your query is filtering on will return one row it will choose one plan.
 If it estimates that the selected date will return 1 million rows, it will return a different plan.

 Automatic creation of statistic